srikur/srikur.github.io/content/posts/emulator-development-guide.md

 >Note the difference between *unsigned* and *signed* values!
 The language you're working with will likely have separate data types of the two, but it may not, or they may not be convenient to use, in which case you'll have to be even more careful.
 As the name suggests, *signed* integers have a sign --- that is, they can have negative values --- whereas *unsigned* integers do not.
 For example, a *signed* 8-bit (i.e. one byte) integer can contain values from -127 to 128, while an *unsigned* 8-bit integer can hold values from 0 to 255.

 There are a few operations that we can do "bitwise", meaning bit-by-bit, and every programming language has support for these operators, although the syntax will vary.
-For the six languages we'll be using, here are the bitwise operators:
+For the four languages we'll be using, here are the bitwise operators:

 | Language | Operators |
 | ----------- | ----------- |